-Analysis to Aid Public Comment
+Analysis of the Proposed Consent Order and the Draft Complaint to Aid Public Comment

-The proposed complaint alleges that the relevant line of commerce (i.e., the product market) is the retail sale of food and grocery items in supermarkets.
-Supermarkets provide a distinct set of products and services for consumers who desire one-stop shopping for food and grocery products.
+The draft complaint alleges that the relevant line of commerce (i.e., the product market) is the retail sale of food and grocery items in supermarkets.
+Supermarkets provide a distinct set of products and services for consumers who desire to one-stop shop for food and grocery products.
 Supermarkets carry a full line and wide selection of both food and nonfood products (typically more than 10,000 different stock-keeping units ("SKUs")), as well as a deep inventory of those SKUs.
 In order to accommodate the large number of food and nonfood products necessary for one-stop shopping, supermarkets are large stores that typically have at least 10,000 square feet of selling space.

 Supermarkets compete primarily with other supermarkets that provide one-stop shopping for food and grocery products.
 Supermarkets primarily base their food and grocery prices on the prices of food and grocery products sold at other nearby supermarkets.
 Supermarkets do not regularly price-check food and grocery products sold at other types of stores, and do not significantly change their food and grocery prices in response to prices at other types of stores.
 Most consumers shopping for food and grocery products at supermarkets are not likely to shop elsewhere in response to a small price increase by supermarkets.